8 of the Best Things to Do in Kailua

 When searching for things to do in Kailua Kona, kayaking to the Mokuleia Islands should be at the top of your list!
 Nicknamed by locals as “The Mokes,” these two islets are located just a few miles off the shoreline of Lanikai Beach and Kailua Beach Park.
 The island on the right is closed to the public.
 However, the one on the left is a great spot for kayaking, paddleboarding, snorkeling, cliff-jumping, or simply lounging on the powder-soft sand.

 To paddle to The Mokes, you’ll need to launch your watercraft at the canal in Kailua Beach Park near the bridge.
 The journey to the islands typically takes anywhere from 45 minutes to two hours.
 There are also several tour companies that can take you on a guided tour of the islands.
 Keep an eye out for turtles, seabirds, and dolphins!

 Formed thousands of years ago, the Halona Blowhole is one of Hawaii’s natural wonders that you’ll have to see to believe!
 The scenic outlook overlooks the unique lava rock formation and the crashing waves of the Pacific.
 When the water rushes into the lava tubes below, the Blowhole erupts, shooting sea spray high into the air like a geyser.
-You can actually hear and feel the rumble just before an eruption.
+You can hear and feel the rumble just before an eruption.

-Book Your Stay With Private Homes Hawaii
+Stay Nearby with Private Homes Hawaii